 All regularly enrolled SDSU students have prepaid a health fee as part of their tuition and fees which entitles them to basic medical services.
+Services for students at the IV Campus include CPR classes, basic medical and dental services, vision examinations, immunizations, individual counseling/psychological sessions and group seminars/ workshops.
+The office for Student Health Services at IV Campus is located in the Administration Building, Room 104D.
+Students from the SDSU-IV Campus may also seek services at SDSU-west campus.
 Some services, including annual Pap smears and pharmacy, require a minimal fee.
 We accept California's Family PACT program that covers the costs of contraception and sexually transmitted disease testing and treatment.
 Charges associated with these services are dramatically lower than those found elsewhere.
 This care is provided at Student Health Services, located in Calpulli Center, where health care providers offer a wide range of programs and services.